 Dust or other allergens can irritate your pet's eyes and cause them to water.
 Dust and airborne allergens can be controlled with air purifiers

 .
-Allergies can also be attributed to what your pet is eating.
-Artificial food colorings (dyes), artificial food additives and preservatives, cereals such as wheat can cause allergies in cats and dogs.
+Artificial food colorings (dyes), artificial food additives and preservatives, and cereals such as wheat can cause allergies in cats and dogs.
 Signs of allergies are face rubbing, licking of front paws, head shaking, and ear inflammations.
 Water minerals can also add to tear staining.
-Consider using bottled or filtered water in a stainless steel bowl.
+Consider giving bottled or filtered water in a stainless steel bowl.

 ADOPT GOOD GROOMING HABITS

-It is being discovered that good intestinal health can be the answer to many problems including tear staining.
-These all-natural probiotic
+It is being discovered that good intestinal health can be the answer to many problems, including tear staining.
+All-natural probiotic

-products put good bacteria and enzymes into the stomach and colon to improve not just digestive issues but support a healthy immune system and overall health.
+products put good bacteria and enzymes into the stomach and colon to improve not only digestive issues, but also support a healthy immune system and overall health.

 TEAR STAIN REMOVAL PRODUCTS

 eliminate tear stains from the inside out.
-Combine these products with proper grooming and the stains will disappear and the new hair will grow in clean.
+Combine these products with proper grooming, and the stains will disappear with the new hair growing in clean.
 VET BASICS® ChlorConazole™ Wipes

 will also assist in eliminating tear stains caused by red yeast.

 Tear stains can be caused by many different issues.
-Finding the cause will help you prevent the tear stains from reappearing after you have successfully eliminated them.
+Finding the cause will help you eliminate tear stains and prevent them from reappearing.

 If you need help, call us at 1-800-786-4751.